 Items appearing on this page are presented as items of interest to animal activists and do not necessarily imply endorsement of groups/actions by Other Nations.

-2013′s worst zoos for elephants…from In Defense of Animals.
+2013′s worst zoos for elephants…from In Defense of Animals (click for list).

 For a full education on this sad topic, read the Seattle Times excellent special report, “Glamour Beasts: The dark side of elephant captivity.”
 Find it here–and don’t miss the 8-1/2 minute video on that page, narrated by the investigative reporter who produced the series.
 (He’s interviewed on TV here; a zoo official is interviewed here regarding her zoo’s elephant policy.)
 Remember that in addition to what zoo elephants endure, circus elephants also endure long hours confined in transport trailers.
 It’s criminal.

 1/8/14: Just posted on the Other Nations Facebook page - A 13-year-old boy’s claymation video depicting the life and death of a factory farmed pig.
 It’s pretty amazing–particularly the idea that clay, even though rather crudely sculpted, can evoke the emotion that it does.
 Want to learn more?
 Visit our Factory farming/CAFOs page under “issues” in the menu bar.
 To change the world for the better, visit our Vegan & ethical living page.